Medford, New Jersey: Education

 Medford Memorial Middle School with 600 students in grades 7–8.

-Public school students in ninth through twelfth grades attend Shawnee High School, located in Medford Township, which serves students in ninth through twelfth grade from both Medford Lakes and Medford Township.
+Public school students in ninth through twelfth grades attend Shawnee High School, located in Medford, which serves students in ninth through twelfth grade from both Medford Lakes and Medford.
 The school is part of the Lenape Regional High School District, which also serves students from Evesham Township, Mount Laurel Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
 As of the 2020–21 school year, the high school had an enrollment of 1,576 students and 122.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
 Seats on the high school district's 11-member board of education are allocated based on the population of the constituent municipalities, with two seats assigned to Medford.

 Burlington County Institute of Technology is a countywide public vocational-technical school district serving students throughout Burlington County, with campuses in Medford and Westampton.
 As of the 2018–19 school year, the high school had an enrollment of 837 students and 62.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.

 Established in 1954, St. Mary of the Lakes School is a Catholic school that serves students in Pre-K through eighth grade, operated under the auspices of the Roman Catholic Diocese of Trenton.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 179.25 mi of roadways, of which 153.27 mi were maintained by the municipality, 21.85 mi by Burlington County and 4.13 mi by the New Jersey Department of Transportation.

-Major roads in Medford include Route 70, County Road 532, County Road 541, and County Road 544.
+Major roads in Medford include Route 70, CR 532, CR 541, and CR 544.

 Public transportation

 NJ Transit used to provide bus service to and from Philadelphia on the 406 bus route which ended in Evesham Township but has been discontinued.
 Greyhound Lines provides nationwide service from nearby Mount Laurel.

-The Flying W Airport, a public-use airport, is located in Medford near the border with Lumberton Township.
+The Flying W Airport, a public-use airport, is located in Medford near the border with Lumberton.